List of presidential qualifications by country: Poland

 The Article 127 of the Polish constitution states that only a Polish citizen who, no later than the day of the elections, has attained 35 years of age and has a full electoral rights in elections to the Sejm, may be elected President of the Republic”.

+Portugal

+Voting citizens of Portuguese origin over 35 years old are eligible for the Presidency of the Republic.

 Romania

 A candidate for the office must be a Romanian citizen who is at least 35 years old when the elections take place, has the Romanian citizenship and officially lives in Romania.

 Russia

-A candidate for office must be a citizen of the Russian Federation who is at least 35 years old and has 'permanently resided' in Russia for at least 10 years.
+Article 81 of the Constitution of Russia states that the candidate must be a citizen of the Russian Federation who is at least 35 years old and has 'permanently resided' in Russia for at least 10 years, and also who does not or did not have a permanent residence permit in another country.

 Republic of Korea

-Article 67 of the Constitution of the Republic of Korea requires the candidate to be citizen of South Korea at least 40 years of age and eligible for election to the National Assembly.
+Article 67 of the Constitution of the Republic of Korea requires the candidate to be citizen of South Korea at least 40 years of age by the time he or she would assume the position and eligible for election to the National Assembly.
 Additionally Article 16 of the Public Official Election Act requires the candidate to have resided in South Korea for 5 years.